octplane/PlantUmlDiagrams/README.md

 # Overview

-This is a plugin that renders diagrams from your selection in Sublime Text 2 or 3.
+This is a plugin that renders diagrams from your selection in Sublime Text 4

 By default,
 a command on the Command Palette (Press `Ctrl+Shift+P` then type `PlantUmlDiagrams`).